istio/istio.io/content/en/blog/2021/external-locality-failover/index.md

 ## Failover for HTTPS

 Configuring failover for external HTTPS services is just as easy.
-Your application can still continue to use plain HTTP and let the Istio proxy perform the TLS origination to the HTTPS endpoint.
+Your application can still continue to use plain HTTP, and you can let the Istio proxy perform the TLS origination to the HTTPS endpoint.

 {{< text yaml >}}
 apiVersion: networking.istio.io/v1alpha3